chaypaterson/raycaster/README.md

 Running `./renderer` then produces a PPM image in binary format.

-Note: compiling raycast.c with optimisation levels higher than -O1 results in errors and is not recommended.
+Note: compiling raycast.c with optimisation levels higher than -O1 under clang results in unexpected behaviour and is not recommended.
+With GCC this doesn't seem to happen.